-Digital Asian Shakespeare Festival: A Preview
+Digital Asian Shakespeare Festival

-The Festival will feature performance screenings, curated watch parties, dialogue sessions with practitioners and video presentations.
-Watch this space in the coming weeks for a full list of online events and performance screenings.
-Here is a preview of the featured artists and performance screenings that will be made available during the Congress.
+The Festival will feature performance screenings, curated watch parties, dialogue sessions with practitioners and video presentations.Here are the featured artists and performance screenings that will be made available during the Congress.

-The Tempest, Contemporary Legend Theatre (Taiwan)
+The Tempest (2004), Contemporary Legend Theatre (Taiwan)